TubaMirabilis/TheFracturedRealm/docs/Characters.md

 ## Character Progression

 Characters can gain experience, level up, and acquire new skills and abilities as they progress through the game.
-Players can customize their characters' development to suit their playstyle and strategic goals.
+Players can customize their characters' development to suit their playing style and strategic goals.

 ## Character Creation